-Salvatore Matrone met me in Rome, and presented me with the prototype for the founding pen of his new company, the Momento Zero.
-The starting moment of his company.
-I won't forget sitting on our patio overlooking the Piazza Cavour and talk about his company, the pen, and writing with the pen.
+In September 2017 Salvatore Matrone met me in Rome, to show me the the prototype for the founding pen of his new company, the Momento Zero.
+This was the starting moment of his company.
+I won't forget sitting on our patio overlooking the Piazza Cavour and talking about his company, and the new exciting pen.
+Writing with it was wonderful.
 From that moment on, I was confident he would have a very successful company and the Momento Zero, it would be a success in the market.
+And what an success.
+Leonard Officia Italiana - Leonardo Pen - his the market with a punch and has continued a leading company.

-Made from a rod of celluloid, a material with the characteristic of building a relationship of light and the pattern of the material.
+The Momento Zero Abyss is made from a rod of celluloid.
+Celluloid is a material with the characteristic of building a relationship of light and the patterns within the celluloid.
+It is warm to the hand, and oh so smooth to hold.
 This pen starts the company and the line of a high note.
 Celluloid is a preferred material for high-end fountain pens.
-Cotton is the start of the process, it is processed, formed into a past, colours are added, chemicals added and in the end, it is baked for long periods to form beautiful rods of celluloid and that can be used to create pens.
-Leonardo has acquired a supply of beautiful Italian celluloid for their pens.
-Likewise, they have also have acquired rods of resin for pen bodies made from resin.
+Cotton is the start of the process, it is processed, formed into a rod colours and chemicals added and then baked for long periods.
+Leonardo acquired a supply of beautiful Italian celluloid for their pens.
+Likewise, they have also rods of resin for pen bodies made from resin.
 That enables them to make pens at different price points.

 Celluloid pens standout in how the light interacts with the colours of the material.
 For me, when the natural light fell on the blue tones of the celluloid body and cap, the pen came alive with colour.
 From a distance, with no light falling on the pen, the Momento Zero appears as a dark toned, almost black fountain pen.
 Classic in appearance, good style, and beautiful gold plated trim that includes two rings at the base of the cap, and an attractive clip.
 I would be pleased to have the pen in classic black.